peddie/leitshow/README.md

     ./leitshow

-At this point, I sometimes use the `pavucontrol` program to choose what audio stream to send to the lightshow program.
-When I don't explicitly assign a channel with `pavucontrol`, pulseaudio sometimes gives the lightshow the microphone audio stream by default.
+At this point, we sometimes use the `pavucontrol` program to choose what audio stream to send to the lightshow program.
+When we don't explicitly assign a channel with `pavucontrol`, pulseaudio sometimes gives the lightshow the microphone audio stream by default.